Chances are, sometime in your 60s, the moment arrives when you have to, or want to, move out of your long-time home.

 Whether you’re downsizing into a smaller, easier space to care for, or charting a new lifestyle in a new place, the word ‘move’ creates dread in every heart.
 Moving will always be one of the most stressful moments of your life.

-I have downsized twice.
-First from the large hacienda in the jungle where I raised my kids, and just now, from what I thought would be my empty-nest house which turned out to be too big.
-I just sold that house and have moved, temporarily, to a small rental cottage, where I’m pondering my next step.
+I have downsized several times already.
+First from the large hacienda in the jungle where I raised my kids, then, from what I thought would be my empty-nest house which turned out to be too big.
+I also made a move to a condo in the U.S. (but that’s another story).

 Yes, moving is awful, but not impossible.
 And yes, you can do it with grace and style.
 Here are my tips for turning a nightmare situation into something orderly and calm.